Gregory Wüthrich: Club career

 Wüthrich is a youth exponent from Young Boys.
 He made his Swiss Super League debut at 2 February 2014 against Thun in 2–1 home win.
 He made 8 league appearances during the 2013–14 season.
-After making a total of 15 appearances, 9 of those being in the league, during the 2014–15 season, Wüthrich left Young Boys to join fellow Swiss Super League side Grasshopper on loan on 24 February 2015.
+After making a total of 15 appearances, 9 of those being in the league, during the 2014–15 season, Wüthrich left Young Boys to join fellow Swiss Super League side Grasshoppers on loan on 24 February 2015.
 He made his club debut on 1 March versus St. Gallen.

 Wüthrich signed for A-League club Perth Glory on 18 September 2019.

 On 7 August 2020 he signed for Sturm Graz.

+On 23 June 2025, Wüthrich returned to Young Boys, signing a three-year contract until summer 2028.
+He joined the club on a free transfer from Sturm Graz.

 International career

 Wüthrich was born to a Ghanaian mother and a Swiss father.
-He is a youth international for Switzerland.
+He has been a youth international for Switzerland.

+Wüthrich was called up to the senior Switzerland national team for the first time for the Nations League games against Denmark and Spain in September 2024.
+He debuted on 5 September 2024 against Denmark at the Parken Stadium.
+He substituted Ruben Vargas in the 61st minute after the starting centre-back Nico Elvedi was sent off.
+Denmark won 2–0.